 Our aim is to provide a Teaching Training Programme at least once a year, stating in the Autumn.
 Please see the Schedule & Assessment page for full details.

 Catherine offers reduced price classes to IYTT trainees.
 In addition, there are regular opportunities to join extra mentoring groups and workshops with the faculty teachers, including Gary Carter.

 We are delighted that the Light Centre have also expressed a desire to offer on-going support to all our graduates in the form of a discount and potential teaching experience.

 In order to qualify as a yoga teacher, you are required to:

 - Demonstrate that you have understood and learned the basics of anatomy and embodied movement

 - Complete all class attendance, observing and assisting hours

-- Demonstrate your teaching skills during a mid-term observed teaching exercise
+- Demonstrate your teaching skills meet the required standard during a mid-term observed teaching exercise

-- Demonstrate that you can teach a beginner level class during the final observed class assessments
+- Demonstrate that you can teach an hour long class to the required standard during the final observed class assessments

 Join Our Newsletter